 [General information about other investments, savings bonds, locations, etc.]

-[enter spouse name] can keep savings bonds as long as she wishes.
-They will stop earning interest 25 years from the issue date.
-All [enter spouse name] must do to cash them in is to take them to any bank along with a certified death certificate. [enter spouse name] can also change the registration on the bonds and add a POD (Pay on Death) designation for each bond as appropriate.
+[enter spouse name] can keep savings bonds as long as they wish.
+However, they will stop earning interest 30 years from the issue date.
+All [enter spouse name] must do to cash them in is to take them to any bank along with a certified death certificate.
+Many banks no onger cash them is, follow this quidance if your bank or credit union no longer provide this service. [enter spouse name] can also change the registration on the bonds and add a POD (Pay on Death) designation for each bond as appropriate.

 If you are reading this because one or both of us are deceased be sure to request CERTIFIED death certificates from the mortuary, at least [specify number] copies.
-You will need to send certified death certificates to each account, to the Office of Personnel Management to report my death and start [enter spouse name] survivor’s annuity, to change asset registrations for up to [enter number of stocks, mutual funds, etc.; owned] or more individual stocks that we own, and for insurance payments, etc.
+You will need to have a certified death certificate for each account and send one to the Office of Personnel Management to report the death and start [enter spouse name] survivor’s annuity, to change asset registrations for up to [enter number of stocks, mutual funds, etc.; owned] or more individual stocks that we own, and for insurance payments, etc.

 I compiled a check list in section two of this binder to help you through the major steps that will need your attention.
 I also prepared key forms that you must submit to the Office of Personnel Management upon my death so that [enter spouse name] will continue to receive a government annuity and be able to pay bills, etc. I’m sure I missed things that will need to be taken care of, however, I believe I covered most of the major areas that will need attention to insure [enter spouse name] receives her annuity and that you will be able to change registration and ownership for key assets.